megvii-research/MOTR/README.md

 *Note:*

-1. All models of MOTR are trained on 8 NVIDIA Tesla V100 GPU with ResNet50.
+1. All models of MOTR are trained on 8 NVIDIA Tesla V100 GPUs.
 2. All models of MOTR are trained with ResNet50.
 3. We use the models pre-trained on COCO dataset.